Electric Water Heating

 • Neighborhood electrical systems are designed to meet the needs of a typical residential neighborhood.
 When homeowners install tankless water heaters, the increased demand may exceed the specifications and require system upgrades.

 Prevent power quality issues.
 Contact an electrician prior to installing a tankless water heater to find out if your home is designed to handle the additional energy demand.
-Should your service need to be upgraded, please fill out this form to get that process started, or call Connexus Energy with questions.
+Should your service need to be upgraded, call Connexus at 763.323.2650 with questions.